Nick Woltemade: Newcastle United

+Woltemade's s form dipped in the second half of the season, with only two goals scored across all competitions.
+In February 2026, following Bruno Guimarães's hamstring injury, Howe started to use Woltemade in deeper positions, with Anthony Gordon or William Osula playing up front.

+Loan to Juventus

+In summer 2026, Howe was replaced by Matthias Jaissle, a head coach with even more physically demanding style of play.
+On 1 September, with the deadline-day arrival of Matias Fernandez-Pardo, Newcastle loaned Woltemade to the Serie A club Juventus for a £3.5 million fee.
+He scored in his first-ever start for the club on 17 September 2026, in the club opening match of UEFA Europa League against NEC Nijmegen.
+He scored in the 35th-minute from the penalty spot, after a foul won by teammate Nico González.

 International career

 Woltemade was a youth international footballer for Germany who competed in the 2019 UEFA European Under-17 Championship.

 Woltemade was included in the Germany squad at the 2025 UEFA European Under-21 Championship, scoring a hat-trick in Germany's 3–0 group victory against Slovenia.
 He scored his fourth goal of the tournament in a 4–2 victory against the Czech Republic, as Germany confirmed their progression to the knockout stage of the competition and ended the tournament as finalist and top scorer with six goals.

 On 22 May 2025, Woltemade received his first call-up to the Germany national team for the Nations League Finals.
 On 4 June, he debuted in the semi-final against Portugal.
-On 13 October, he scored his first goal for his country in a 1–0 win over Northern Ireland.
+On 13 October, he scored his first goal for his country in a 1–0 win over Northern Ireland, in a 2026 World Cup qualifier.
+On 14 November, he scored his first brace in a 2–0 win over Luxembourg.
+On 21 May 2026, he was selected in Germany's 26-man squad for the 2026 FIFA World Cup.
+In the Round of 32 against Paraguay, he came off the bench, replacing Leroy Sané in a 1–1 draw before having his attempt saved by Orlando Gill in a penalty shootout defeat.

+Personal life

+Woltemade's sister Madita (born 1998) is a handball player for TuS Komet Arsten in the Handball-Regionalliga Niedersachsen, after a period at TV Oyten Vampires, and is also employed as a teacher.